thetaTauBoiz/hacksForHumanity/README.md

 # Hacks for Humanity Hackathon Project

+## Mobile Stage
-## The purpose of the project is to provide a platform for artists to better collaborate, self-organize, and plan meetings, rehearsals, and performances.
+The purpose of the project is to provide a platform for artists to better collaborate, self-organize, and plan meetings, rehearsals, and performances.